ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-csharp.md

 > Due to advances in cryptanalysis attacks and cloud computing capabilities, the National Institute of Standards and Technology \(NIST\) deprecated 1024-bit RSA keys on January 1, 2011.
 The Certificate Authority Browser Forum, along with the latest version of all browsers, currently mandates a minimum key size of 2048-bits for all RSA keys.
 For more information checkout the CWE-326 \(https://cwe.mitre.org/data/definitions/326.html\) advisory.

-### Xml Reader External Entity Expansion
+### XML Reader External Entity Expansion

 Expansão de entidade externa do leitor de XML.

 > XML External Entity \(XXE\) vulnerabilities occur when applications process untrusted XML data without disabling external entities and DTD processing.
 Processing untrusted XML data with a vulnerable parser can allow attackers to extract data from the server, perform denial of service attacks, and in some cases gain remote code execution.
 The XmlReaderSettings and XmlTextReader classes are vulnerable to XXE attacks when setting the DtdProcessing property to DtdProcessing.Parse or the ProhibitDtd property to false.\n\n \n\nTo prevent XmlReader XXE attacks, avoid using the deprecated ProhibitDtd property.
 Set the DtdProcessing property to DtdProcessing.Prohibit.
 For more information checkout the CWE-611 \(https://cwe.mitre.org/data/definitions/611.html\) advisory.

-### Ldap Injection Directory Entry
+### LDAP Injection Directory Entry

-Entrada de diretório de injeção Ldap.
+Entrada de diretório de injeção LDAP.

 > LDAP Injection vulnerabilities occur when untrusted data is concatenated into a LDAP Path or Filter expression without properly escaping control characters.
 This can allow attackers to change the meaning of an LDAP query and gain access to resources for which they are not authorized.
 Fixing the LDAP Injection Directory Entry vulnerability requires untrusted data to be encoded using the appropriate Web Protection Library \(aka AntiXSS\) LDAP encoding method: Encoder.LdapDistinguishedNameEncode\(\).
 For more information checkout the CWE-90 \(https://cwe.mitre.org/data/definitions/90.html\) advisory.